k2view-academy/K2View-Academy/articles/TDM/tdm_gui/17_load_task_regular_mode.md

 For example:

 - There are 500 customers with VIP Status 'Gold' and 10 of them are reserved for other users on the task's environments.
-- If the Filter out Reserved Entities checkbox is checked, the Entities Matched is 490.
+- If the Filter out Reserved Entities checkbox is checked, the *Entities Matched* result is 490.
-- If the Filter out Reserved Entities checkbox is cleared, the Entities Matched is 500.
+- If the Filter out Reserved Entities checkbox is cleared, the *Entities Matched* result is 500.

 #### How Do I Add a Condition?